bccfilkom-be/bccli/README.md

 ```

 ### Set up Infrastucture
-The ``infra`` command is used to set 3rd party libraries or other external component of the app
+The ``infra`` command is used to set 3rd party service libraries or other external component of the app

 ```bash